BattMoTeam/BattMo/Documentation/publishedExamples/battMoTutorial_source.rst

       plot(soc, OCP)
   end

-  xlabel('SOC [-]')
+  xlabel('SOC  / -')
-  ylabel('OCV [V]')
+  ylabel('OCP  / V')
-  title('OCV for both electrodes');
+  title('OCP for both electrodes');
-  legend(elde)
+  ylim([0, 5.5])
+  legend(eldes, 'location', 'nw')

-  %%% Controlling the simulation
+  %% Controlling the simulation
-  % The control model specifies how the simulation is controlled.
-This can
+  % The control model specifies how the battery is operated, i.e., how
-  % also be thought of as the boundary conditions of the simulation.

-  %%%
+  % the simulation is controlled.
+  %
   % In the first instance we use CCDischarge control policy.
   % We set the total time scaled by the CRate in the model.
   % The CRate has been set by the json file.
 We can access it here:

   CRate = model.Control.CRate;
-  total = 1.4*hour/CRate;
+  total = 1.1*hour/CRate;

-  %%%
+  %%
   % We want to break this total time into 100 timesteps.
 To begin with we
   % will use equal values for each timestep.

-  %%%
+  %
   % We create a structure containing the length of each step in seconds
   % ('val') and also which control to use for each step ('control').

-  %%%
+  %
   % In this case we use control 1 for all steps.
 This means that the functions
   % used to setup the control values are the same at each step.

   n  = 100;
   dt = total/n;
   step = struct('val', dt*ones(n, 1), 'control', ones(n, 1));

-  %%%
-  % For the IESwitch control we will switch between controlling the current
-  % or the voltage based on some max and min values.
-We do this using the
-  % rampupSwitchControl function.

-  %%%
-  % Smaller time steps are used to ramp up the current from zero to its
-  % operational value.
-Larger time steps are then used for the normal
-  % operation.

-  %%%
-  % This function also contains the logic about when to switch
-  % using constant current to constant voltage.

-  %%%
-  % First we set a parameter to control how the current values increase
-  % between zero and the desired value.
-Then we assign the
-  % rampupSwitchControl function to a variable as an anonymous function.

-  tup = 0.1;
-  srcfunc = @(time, I, E) rampupSwitchControl(time, tup, I, E, ...
-                                              model.Control.Imax, ...
-                                              model.Control.lowerCutoffVoltage);

-  %%%
+  %%
   % We create a control structure containing the source function and
-  % specifying that we want to use IESwitch control:
+  % and a stopping criteria.
+The control parameters have been given in the json file
+  % :battmofile:`ParameterData/BatteryCellParameters/LithiumIonBatteryCell/lithium_ion_battery_nmc_graphite.json`
+  %
+  % The :code:`setupScheduleControl` method contains the code to setup the control structure that is used in the schedule structure setup below.

-  control = struct('src', srcfunc, 'CCDischarge', true);
+  control = model.Control.setupScheduleControl();

-  %%%
+  %%
   % Finally we collect the control and step structures together in a schedule
   % struct which is the schedule which the simulation will follow:

   schedule = struct('control', control, 'step', step);

-  %%% Setting the initial state of the battery
+  %% Setting the initial state of the battery
   % To run simulation we need to know the starting point which we will run it
   % from, in terms of the value of the primary variables being modelled at
   % the start of the simulation.
   % The initial state of the model is setup using model.setupInitialState()
   % Here we take the state of charge (SOC) given in the input and calculate
   % equilibrium concentration based on theta0, theta100 and cmax.

   initstate = model.setupInitialState();

-  %%% Running the simulation
+  %% Running the simulation
   % Once we have the initial state, the model and the schedule, we can call
-  % the simulateScheduleAD function which will actually run the simulation:
+  % the simulateScheduleAD function which will actually run the simulation.
-  [wellSols, states, report] = simulateScheduleAD(initstate, model, schedule);

-  %%%
+  %
   % The outputs from the simulation are:
-  % - wellSols: which provides the current and voltage of the battery at each
+  % - sols: which provides the current and voltage of the battery at each
   %   timestep.
-(This naming convention is a hangover from MRST where we model
-  % reservoir injection via injection wells).
   % - states: which contains the values of the primary variables in the model
   %   at each timestep.
   % - reports: which contains technical information about the steps used in
   %   the numerical solvers.

+  [sols, states, report] = simulateScheduleAD(initstate, model, schedule);

-  %%% Plotting the results
+  %% Plotting the results
   % To get the results we use the matlab cellfun function to extract the
   % values Control.E, Control.I and time from each timestep (cell in the cell
   % array) in states.
 We can then plot the vectors.

   E = cellfun(@(x) x.Control.E, states);
   I = cellfun(@(x) x.Control.I, states);
   time = cellfun(@(x) x.time, states);

-  set(0, 'defaultlinelinewidth', 3);
-  set(0, 'DefaultAxesFontSize', 16);
-  set(0, 'defaulttextfontsize', 18);

   figure()

   subplot(1,2,1)
   plot(time/hour, E)
-  xlabel('time [hours]')
+  xlabel('time  / h')
-  ylabel('Cell Voltage [V]')
+  ylabel('Cell Voltage  / V')

   subplot(1,2,2)
   plot(time/hour, I)
+  ylim([0, 0.02])
-  xlabel('time [hours]')
+  xlabel('time  / h')
-  ylabel('Cell Current [A]')
+  ylabel('Cell Current  / A')

   %{